 As we wound north through the commercial district of Santiago, markers became rare & a challenge to find, a surprise given the Portuguese routes’ growing popularity.
 All Camino trails, however, have their unique historical pathways into the city, and it was interesting to see this one.

-By Alameda Park next to Santiago’s old town — getting very close to the Camino’s endpoint, Catedral de Santiago
+By Alameda Park next to Santiago’s old town — getting close to the endpoint, Catedral de Santiago

 Along Rua do Vilar to the Cathedral’s south portal, Puerta de Platarias — this is where medieval pilgrims from Portugal would traditionally end their journeys.
 Dad carried one of my walking sticks as I took photos/videos.

 We made it!
-Dad and the Pilgrim Pouch give a ‘sticks up’ by the portal.
+Dad gives a ‘sticks up’ by the portal.

 Denise & Eric celebrate with us at Obradoiro Plaza in front of the Cathedral.

 Two plaques are found in the center of the Plaza where many pilgrims mark their finish.
-The top plaque designates the Camino as the 1st European Cultural Itinerary awarded in 1987 by the Council of Europe; the bottom one commemorates the Holy Year in 2004 (Holy Years happen when St. James’ Feast Day falls on a Sunday).
+The top plaque designates the Camino as the 1st European Cultural Itinerary awarded in 1987 by the Council of Europe; the bottom one commemorates the Holy Year in 2004 (Holy Years happen when St. James’ Feast Day falls on a Sunday — the next one will be 2027).

 The first night’s stay in Santiago was by Praza de Fonseca, near the Cathedral and one of the many medieval corners to explore.